coala/documentation/Developers/Writing_Good_Commits.rst

 -  Should describe the reasoning for your changes.
 This is especially important for complex changes that are not self explanatory.
 This is also the right place to write about related bugs.
--  First person should not be used here
+-  First person should not be used here.

 Issue reference
 ~~~~~~~~~~~~~~~